 MGA is not the same as “Win-Win” (the idea that all parties must, or will, feel delighted at the end of the negotiation).
 It does not focus on just being nice.
 Rather, it emphasizes careful analysis and good process management.
 The four steps in the model are:

 Prepare by understanding interests and alternatives.
 More specifically, estimate your BATNA and how other parties see theirs (BATNA stands for “Best Alternative to a Negotiated Agreement”).
 Having a good alternative to agreement increases your power at the table.
 At the same time, work to understand your own side’s interests as well as the interests of the other parties.

 Good negotiators listen for the interests behind positions or the demands that are made.
-For instance, “I won’t pay more than ninety thousand” is a position; the interest behind the position might include limiting the size of the down payment; a fear that the product or service might prove unreliable; and assumptions about the interest rates attached to future payments.
-The party might also be failing to articulate other non-financial interests that are nonetheless important.
+For instance, “I won’t pay more than ninety thousand” is a position, but the interest behind the position might include limiting the size of the down payment; avoiding a product or service that could prove unreliable; or finding favorable interest rates attached to future payments.
+The party might also fail to articulate other non-financial interests that are nonetheless important.

 Create value by inventing without committing.
-Based on the interests uncovered or shared, parties should declare a period of “inventing without committing” during which they advance options by asking “what if…?”
+Based on the interests uncovered or shared, parties should declare a period of “inventing without committing” during which they advance options by asking “what if?”
 By floating different options and “packages”—bundles of options across issues—parties can discover additional interests, create options that had not previously been imagined, and generate opportunities for joint gain by trading across issues they value differently.